jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 1. needs to take in given statistics information and render them on screen

 ### render statistics
-- each will be its own components
+- each will be its own component

 1. render today's statistics
 - probably checks if the date variable is the same and renders it if it does